gilbertorobles24/Web-Streaming-a-TensorFlow-Object-Detector-to-React-Native-Mobile-App/README.md

 # Challenges and Current Problems

-* As of now this project requires a shared WiFi connection between mobile device and computer running the object detection (whether it's a laptop or a Raspberry Pi).
+* (If using strictly on RN Expo) As of now this project requires a shared WiFi connection between mobile device and computer running the object detection (whether it's a laptop or a Raspberry Pi).
 Limiting the capability and range of the project.

 * This project does not yet address the Flask settings for allowing multiple devices to access the server port.
 This is not an issue when setting up a server through the HTTP class, however, the Flask server tends to crash if multiple devices access the port at once.